22nd Sunday After Pentecost – Epistle

 Step 4: Initial Prognosis (Eternal Solution) – Once For All

-In fulfillment of a greater promise (or covenant) than that which could be sustained by the Law, Jesus the Christ was given unto death, becoming a blameless and willing sacrifice, in order that [Israel’s] sin would be put to death in him, by his death (2:14-15), without repetition, “once for all” (v.
+In fulfillment of a greater promise (or covenant) than that which could be sustained by the Law, Jesus the Christ was given unto death, becoming a blameless and willing sacrifice, in order that sin would be put to death in him, by his death (2:14-15), without repetition, “once for all” (v.
 26).
-Taking the old covenant with its Levitical priesthood, animal blood sacrifice, and sacred spaces as a “copy” (9:24) or “shadow” (10:1) of the new covenant in Jesus the Christ, the writer to the Hebrews proclaims the surpassing benefit of Jesus’ atoning work “at the end of the age [that is, now] to remove [Israel’s] sin by the sacrifice of himself” (v.
+Taking the old covenant with its Levitical priesthood, animal blood sacrifice, and sacred spaces as a “copy” (9:24) or “shadow” (10:1) of the new covenant in Jesus the Christ, the writer to the Hebrews proclaims the surpassing benefit of Jesus’ atoning work “at the end of the age to remove sin by the sacrifice of himself” (v.
 26).
 Jesus is Christ, a “priest forever according to the order of Melchizedek” (5:6, 10); that is, similar to Melchizedek’s non-legal “blessing” to Abraham which was PRIOR to the establishment of the Levitical priesthood (7:1-18).
 Since Jesus’ atoning sacrifice is unrepeatable, it is a finished work.
 And since Jesus is raised from the dead, his “priesthood” is perpetual.
 There is now no possibility for religion (as a cult of atonement) since all of our priestly doings are proved naught, that is, “abrogated” (7:18) and made “obsolete” (8:13), by Christ’s perfect atonement and eternal intercessions.
-[The way is again open for Israel, the writer says, to “inherit the promises” (6:12), which were expected to be fulfilled “at the end of the age” (v.
-26).]

 Step 5: Advanced Prognosis (Internal Solution) – No Looking Back